amulyakashyap09/smartlead/assessment2/readme.md

 3. Ensure Redis is running on your local machine or specify the Redis server connection in your environment variables.

+4. Don;t forget to replace with actual API call in function `callExternalApi`

 ### Running the Application

 1. Start the Redis server.